asifsemail/project1/Readme.md

 ### 4. Fraud Forecasting (Kade)

-- **Goal**: To detect fraud and forecast potential fraud occurrences based on historical trends.
-- **Method**: Monthly and weekly fraud forecasting using time series analysis.
+- **Goal**: To predict the occurrence of fraud charges over time and assess future fraud risks.
+This forecasting aims to help the organization anticipate and proactively manage fraud by understanding potential future trends in fraudulent activity.
+- **Method**: Collecting historical data on actual fraud charges.
+Training a model to predict future fraud charges, generating forecasted values along with uncertainty intervals.
+Comparing actual fraud charge trends with forecasted values to evaluate model accuracy and identify potential anomalies or high-risk periods.
+Visualizing the results with a line chart showing actual vs. forecasted fraud charges, accompanied by an uncertainty interval to indicate the model's confidence level.

 - **Files**:
     - fraudforcasting.ipynb
-    - CorrelationAnalysis.ipynb
-    - CA2.ipynb
     - kade_output_file.zip Folder

 ### 5. Lifetime Value (LTV) Forecasting (Simran)